louisstow/fann.js/README.md

 Much of the [original documentation](http://leenissen.dk/fann/html/files/fann-h.html) is still relevant.
 The noticable changes will be documented below.
 Note not all functions have a binding.
 You may see mention of Fixed vs Float mode, FANN.js uses Float mode.

+## How to use

+FANN.js can be used basically like for like with the original library.
+These bindings provide an object oriented approach.
+For example take [`fann_print_connections(ann)`](http://leenissen.dk/fann/html/files/fann-h.html#fann_print_connections).
+In FANN.js this function is available on a Network instance as `network.print_connections()`.
+Notice the `fann_` prefix isn't necessary nor is passing the neural network reference.

 ## FANN

 **`Network create(num_layers Number, neurons Array<Number>)`**